madsbuch/applicationCourse/README.md

 framework to ensure ease in development.

 ### Session evaluation
 All sessions have an evaluation part.
-This is to ensure proper feedback to the facilitator.

-The evaluation is in to parts:
-* immediate thoughts on the facilitator
+The main object is:

-* reflections on the outcome of the session
+	Reflections on the outcome of the session.

 ### Gameplan
 All sessions, but the last one, have a section for refining a gameplan.
 Sessions should be initiated by handing out a gameplan, that set up a frame for acquiring the curriculum of the week.

-The overall vision of the gameplan is not stated every time. it is generally as
+The overall vision of the gameplan is not stated every time.
+It is generally as
 follows:

 	Create a working minimal implementation of a given project.